Jingyang-Zhou/noahbenson.github.io/about.md

 * For more information about my research, see [Research]({{site.baseurl}}/research/) page or my [CV]({{site.baseurl}}/docs/ZhouCV_2020April.pdf).

-* [Software]({{site.baseurl}}/software/) consists of a bunch of computational tools that I built that helped my own research.
-The hope is that they may serve people with similar needs.
+* [Software]({{site.baseurl}}/software/) consists of computational tools that I built that helped my research.
+The hope is that they can serve people with similar needs.

 * My blog posts on various scientific topics are [here]({{site.baseurl}}/blog/).